Already in 1980, NASA published that Rebounding strengthens the bones and increased bone density.

 Better bones #2

-One study found that even a single bout of high-impact exercise can increase bone turnover.
+A Scientific Study found that even a single bout of high-impact exercise can increase bone turnover.
 Study participants jumped up and down until they were exhausted.
 Afterwards, markers of bone formation (procollagen type I amino terminal propeptide [P1NP] and bone resorption (carboxyterminal crosslinked telopeptide [CTx]) were both elevated, signifying that the body was busily fixing the damage and rebuilding the bones to be stronger.
 Read more about this study.

 Rantalainen, Timo, et al. Short-term bone biochemical response to a single bout of high-impact exercise.
 Journal of Sports Science and Medicine (2009) 8, 553 – 559.